RackunSec/Summon/README.md

 [![Installation and Demo Video](https://img.youtube.com/vi/CspmyGp7LbA/default.jpg)](https://youtu.be/CspmyGp7LbA)

 ## Contributing
-If your application requires an install module, just let me know or you can build it yourself by following the [Wiki](https://github.com/RackunSec/Summon/wiki).
+If your application requires an install module, just let me know or you can build it yourself by following the [Summon - Creating-Install-Modules Wiki](https://github.com/RackunSec/Summon/wiki/Creating-Install-Modules).

 ## Help
 For more information, please check the [Summon Wiki](https://github.com/RackunSec/Summon/wiki)!